jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Apply Attributes to Your UI: Reactive or Static

-To create rich HTML interfaces styling alone is not sufficient.
+To create rich HTML interfaces, styling alone is not sufficient.
 You will need to use a variety of attributes.
 In fritz2 there are several easy ways to achieve this, depending on your use case.

 You can set all HTML attributes inside the `Tag`'s content by calling a function of the according name.
 Every standard